pleb/blog/posts/minimal-nextjs-blog-part5-miscellaneous-pages.md

 ## My first miscellaneous page

-I'll add a simple first page, as I'm going to need one for testing.
-I'll create a `about.md` file in the `miscellaneous` directory.
-The full path is `/miscellaneous/about.md`.
-Then I'll add a small amount of markdown.
+I add a simple first page as I need one for testing.
+I create an `about.md` file in the `miscellaneous` directory.
+Then I add a small amount of markdown.

 ```md
 # About me